heyfletch/mgbase/wp-content/plugins/codepress-admin-columns/readme.txt

 8. Posts Screen with custom fields.

 == Changelog ==

+= 2.2.6.4 =
+* [Updated] Portuguese (Brazil) language - thanks to André Mácola Machado

+= 2.2.6.3 =
+* [Updated] Enable 3rd party plugins to set storage_models outside the post listings screens
+* [Updated] Spanish language updated - thanks to Andrew Kurtis

+= 2.2.6.2 =
+* [Fixed] Fixed “Illegal offset” warning for unset option on edit screen

+= 2.2.6.1 =
+* [Fixed] Fixed dependency on PHP 5.3+ in actions column

+= 2.2.6 =
+* [Changed] Display "edit columns" button by default
+* [Improved] Improved memory usage by only loading columns for the current screen
+* [Changed] Removed floatHead library
+* [Updated] Only display ACF placeholder with ACF active.

+= 2.2.5.1 =
+* [Fixed] Unavailable included JS-file on editing pages

+= 2.2.5 =
+* [Fixed] Error with actions icons.
+* [Added] New Column!
+Used-by-menu column; will display in which menu a post/page/taxonomy is being used.
+With support for column sorting in posts.
+* [Fixed] Only ajax calls from cpac will trigger the loading of storage_models now.

 = 2.2.4 =
 * [Added] New filter `cpac/storage_model/columns_default` for filtering the columns that should be loaded if there are no stored columns